- the key elements of adult education theory

 The fee for the medical teaching course (Teach the Teacher course for doctors) is £399 for 2 days.
 This includes attendance certificate, course handouts, lunch and refreshments on both days.
 You will be provided with a receipt which will enable you to claim study leave reimbursement from your Trust.

-WHAT OUR CLIENTS SAY ABOUT OUR TEACH THE TEACHER COURSE
+WHAT OUR CLIENTS SAY ABOUT OUR TEACH THE TEACHER /TRAIN THE TRAINER COURSE

 ISC Medical's medical teaching course is one of the longest established, most popular and highest quality Teach the Teacher courses for doctors in the UK.
 But don't take our word for it!
 Read the feedback that our candidates have given over the past few years.